 When it comes to island flavors, Trey Lamont doesn’t play around.
 The Seattle-born chef knows how to coax them into a crock of mac and cheese, say, or a rack of smoked ribs.
-Six years ago, he and his partners started peddling Caribbean soul food out of a roving truck, Papa Bois.
-Now Lamont, who’s joined forces with the owners of Black Bottle and Bar Vacilando, throws down Caribbean-inspired dishes in Belltown, where sunshine-yellow walls and turquoise seating feel more tropical getaway than Northwest dining.
+Six years ago, he and his partners started selling Caribbean food out of a roving truck, Papa Bois.
+Now Lamont throws down Caribbean-inspired dishes in Belltown, where the sunshine-yellow walls and turquoise seating feel more tropical getaway than Northwest dining.
 A half chicken, fried and spiced with a secret jerk rub, arrives on a cutting board, knife protruding from its center—a definitive step away from portable food truck fare.
 Solid margaritas and a rotating mojito double down on the vacation vibes.